cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 # Writing Plugin Operations

-Plugin operations are standard Python methods which are decorated with Cloudify's `operation` decorator so that Cloudify can identify them as plugin operations.
+Plugin operations are standard Python methods which are, optionally, decorated with Cloudify's `operation` decorator so that Cloudify can identify them as plugin operations.

 For our Python HTTP webserver plugin, we'll create two operations: start & stop.